Dissipation-engineered family of nearly dark states in many-body cavity-atom systems

-The interplay between the underlying $\mathrm{SU}(3)$ atomic structure and the cavity dissipation indeed substantially alters the phase diagram and renders the inverted states as exclusive steady states [pure orange in Fig.~\ref{fig:schematics}(c)] or as coexistent with superradiant states [hatched regions in Fig.~\ref{fig:schematics}(c)].
-This motivates further questions: (i) Are there accessible observables which physically distinguish different stable inverted states? (ii) Which of these states does the system converge to during its Liouvillian time evolution?
+Our results motivate further questions: (i) Are there accessible observables physically distinguishing different stable inverted states? (ii) Which of these states does the system converge to during its Liouvillian time evolution?